SSSEAL-C/twitch-leak-bot-discord/README.md

 Set them in the `main.py` file

+## Database storage

+Streamer data will be cached during program execution to avoid researching an already searched user.
+If USE_DATABASE set to True (default value), the cache will be stored in a local database file, and recalled when the program is reloaded.
+If set to False, database file will not be used and cache will be lost when the program is closed.

 ## Creating a Discord Bot

 [This article](https://www.startinop.com/gaming/discord-bot/) for detailled instructions (till step 4 included, when you invite the bot.)